apache/openwhisk-deploy-kube/README.md

 ### Deploying a locally built docker image.

-By overriding the default `image` and `imagePullPolicy` for one or more OpenWhisk components, you can run locally built docker images.
+If you are using Kubernetes in Docker, it is straightforward to deploy local images by adding a stanza to your mycluster.yaml.
 For example, to use a locally built controller image, just add the stanza below to your `mycluster.yaml` to override the default behavior of pulling `openwhisk/controller:latest` from Docker Hub.
 ```yaml
 controller:
   image: "whisk/controller"